linaro-marketing/linaro-jekyll-theme/_pages/flow.md

 permalink: /flow/
 descrtion: >
   This page showcases the power of the flow.html Jekyll include provided in this theme.
+keywords:
+  - flow
+  - jekyll
+  - automation
+  - simple
-keywords: flow, jekyll, automation, simple, bootstrap 3
+  - bootstrap 3
 jumbotron:
   inner_class: dotted
   title: Get your flow on!